Rustring/PrismLauncher-Cracking-Guide/README.md

 4) Copy the file `accounts.json` file you downloaded and paste it there.

-5) Now open PrismLauncher and continue the launcher's post setup.
+5) Now open PrismLauncher and continue the launcher's post setup, and adding an offline account should work.
 > You may also launch before then perform the steps but any way is alright.

 __MAKE SURE YOU ADD A NEW ACCOUNT BEFORE USING AND DO NOT DELETE THE ACCOUNT NAMED XYZ__